gardener/landscaper/docs/usage/Blueprints.md

 #### Component Descriptor Imports in Subinstallations

 Only root installations can directly reference component descriptors in their imports.
 In subinstallations, it is only possible to reference a component descriptor which has already been imported by the parent.
-Therefore, only the fields `dataRef` and `cdList` are allowed in component descriptor imports in subinstallations.
+Therefore, only the fields `dataRef` and `list` are allowed in component descriptor imports in subinstallations.
 With `dataRef`, a single component descriptor or a list of component descriptors imported by the parent can be referenced.
-The `cdList` field can be used to build a new component descriptor list import, in the same way it is used in regular installations.
+The `list` field can be used to build a new component descriptor list import, in the same way it is used in regular installations.
 The only difference is that all list entries can only use `dataRef` to reference a component descriptor.

 ```yaml
 imports: